What is a hemophilia carrier?

 - Multidisciplinary management of pregnancy and delivery

-Children's Cancer and Blood Disorders Program achieves outcomes that rank among the top national programs and cares for more than two-thirds of Minnesota children and adolescents with blood disorders.
-Care for von Willebrand disease is provided through a division of the cancer and blood disorders program called the Center for Bleeding and Clotting Disorders.
+Children’s Cancer and Blood Disorders Program achieves outcomes that rank among the top national programs and cares for more than two-thirds of Minnesota children and adolescents with blood disorders.
+Care for hemophilia carriers is provided through a division of the cancer and blood disorders program called the Center for Bleeding and Clotting Disorders.
 Through the center, families have access to the newest and most promising treatments and receive care spearheaded and coordinated by a board-certified hematologist/oncologist.

 If you are a health professional looking for consultation or referral information, please call Children’s Physician Access at 1-866-755-2121 (toll-free) and ask for the on-call hematologist/oncologist.